davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/upstairs/goDownstairs.md

 "Oh."

-There was a dumb silence, that the man broke at some point.

-"We have to decide what to do with you," said he.
+"We have to decide what to do with you," said the man.